sjrojanooo/great-expectations/README.md

 2. Validation
    - Simply put this validates your data, and alerts which expectations passed or failed the suite of expectations.
 3. Document
-   - Is a human readable report that provides a table of contents for all your expectations.
-Selecting individual expectations will render a continuously updated data quality report for a given batch of data.
+   - This is a really awesome functionality, the suite of expectations are put inside a table of contents.
+You can click on each one and observe any statistics.
+It is a continuously updated quality report on your data.
 4. Profiling
    - Promotes reusability of data quality checks.
 Instead of having to re-write a suite of expectatons you have the choice to configure or re-use a suite of expectations on from a batch of data.
 A new feature is the option to produced a Rule based profiler that will allow you to configure a profiler via YAML file.
 5. Checkpoint